olafrv/ai_chat_llama2/README.md

 Restart-Service LxssManager
 ```

-## NVIDIA GPU Driver and Utilities
+## NVIDIA GPU Drivers and Utilities

 ### The Hardware